 - Community Engaged Learning

 All students complete at least two community engaged learning activities during their time at the College.
 In our community, this engagement takes many forms and provides opportunities for students to bring new and diverse perspectives into their education.
 Discussion will revolve around the central role community engagement and experiential learning play in Hampshire’s academic model, with a focus on resources available to first-year students.

 - Learning, Researching, and Creating

-What do students do when they've got a research paper, project, film, or other academic project due?
+What do students do when they’ve got a research paper, project, film, or other academic project due?
 How do students interact with source materials and create original content?
-Meet the professionals who help students with research and media production, using a wide variety of technologies and resources.
+Meet the professionals who help them with research and media production, using a wide variety of technologies and resources.

 - Alumni Reel

-Families can eat in the dining hall (pick up meal passes in the Family Lounge) or take their students off-campus.
+Families can eat in the dining hall (pick up meal passes in the Family Lounge) or take their students off campus.